h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-to-apache-nifi/scoring-pipeline-deployment-to-apache-nifi.md

 ### Prepare Hydraulic Test Data For Mojo NiFi Scoring

-Make sure there is **input test data** in the input directory NiFi will be pulling data from.
+Make sure there is **input test data** in the NiFi input directory.

 1\.
 For **batch scoring**, you should make sure there is one or more files with multiple rows of csv data in the following directory: